lip6/IHP_SG13G2_TO_Nov2024/CryoChip/doc/source/validation.rst

-Validation  of the Amazing Design
+Validation  of the CryoChip
 #################################

-Document the measurement results here.
+The validation process of the design was carried out using DRC and LVS tests.